Starwood Hotels and Resorts: Under Starwood Capital Group

+In November 2009, Starwood announced that it would be moving its headquarters from White Plains, New York to Stamford, Connecticut by January 2012.

 In late May 2014 reports surfaced that the company had recently made a takeover bid for InterContinental Hotels Group worth $10 billion, which neither company confirmed or denied.
 In November 2015, it was announced that Starwood would be acquired by Marriott International for $12.2 billion.
 In December 2015, Thomas B. Mangas, former head of Armstrong World Industries' flooring business, became the CEO at Starwood Hotels & Resorts Worldwide effective December 31, 2015.

 On November 30, 2018, Marriott International disclosed that its Starwood brand had been subject to a security breach.
 After the disclosure, New York Attorney General Barbara Underwood announced an investigation into the data breach.

 Brands

 Westin

 Westin Hotels & Resorts was Starwood's largest upscale hotel and resorts brand.
 It was the oldest brand within Starwood, founded as Western Hotels in 1930, renamed Western International Hotels in 1963, and then Westin Hotels in 1981.
 The chain was acquired by Starwood in 1997.